 They do not.
-In fact, Copertino seems like a quite little town in late hours of the afternoon when the summer heat become tolerable again after the midday scorch.
+In fact, Copertino seems like a quiet little town in the late hours of the afternoon when the summer heat becomes tolerable again after the midday scorch.
 Still there are signs (of the brown tangible kind) indicating where to look for the history of miracles.

-In the meantime, Joseph had started to mass-produce miracles and he became so popular that his location had to remain hidden like a modern pop star.
+In the meantime, Joseph had started to mass-produce miracles, and he eventually became so popular that his location had to remain hidden like a modern pop star.

 Among the miracles was his ability to levitate and fly.
 Devout prayers would literally lift Saint Joseph off and in Copertino alone there are more than 70 flights on record that have been testified by eye-witnesses.

 In Old Calabria, Norman Douglas quotes a few examples:

 “Stupendous likewise was the ‘ratto’ (flight or rapture) which he exhibited on a night of Holy Thursday. . . .
 He suddenly flew towards the altar in a straight line, leaving untouched all the ornaments of that structure; and after some time, being called back by his superior, returned flying to the spot whence he had set out.”

 “He flew similarly upon an olive tree . . . and there remained in kneeling posture for the space of half an hour.
 A marvellous thing it was to see the branch which sustained him swaying lightly, as though a bird had alighted upon it.”